kodecocodes/SC_JoshSteele/For Instructor/00-Starter Project/HealthKitQuickStart/README.md

 OK, that's everything I'd like to cover in this screencast.

-At this point, you should understand how to setup a project that uses HealthKit, read and write data, and even get summary statistics on data like total steps throughout the day.
+At this point, you should understand how to set up a project that uses HealthKit, read and write data, and even get summary statistics on data like total steps throughout the day.

 There's a lot more to HealthKit, including different data types, getting data from other sources such as bluetooth devices, and using HealthKit on your Apple Watch, just to name a few.